amp89/drf_advanced_token/README.md

 You can now add these settings to the project `settings.py`:
 - `PREVENT_TOKEN_API_CHANGE = True` to disable the `/logout` endpoint to avoid accidental key deletion
 - `PREVENT_TOKEN_LOGOUT = True`  to disable the put to change the token, to avoid accidental key changes
+- Create an `UserAPIKeyLock` object in the admin panel to lock a user's API key from being changed (Can still be changed from the UI if using drf_advanced_token_manager)

 ## Installation
 `pip install --upgrade django-drf-advanced-token`